Golf Course Review of Seacroft Golf Club

 Seacroft is a golf course for those who like their links golf pure and undiluted.

-It's a classic course with just the right mix of rugged duneland and quirky, humpty-dumpty terrain.
-It creates a blend of links golf that is both testing and immensely enjoyable.
+It's a classic out-and-back course with just the right mix of rugged duneland and quirky, humpty-dumpty terrain.
+It creates a blend of unique links golf that is both testing and immensely enjoyable.

-I've been aware of Seacroft for some time but never ventured to the seaside town of Skegness to play it.
-After my round I was left wondering why I had left it so long in my golfing career to sample this time-honoured links course and immediately promised myself I'd be back sooner rather than later to experience its charm and challenge once again.
+I'd been aware of Seacroft for some time but never ventured to the seaside town of Skegness to play it until 2014.
+After my first round I was left wondering why I had left it so long in my golfing career to sample this time-honoured links course and immediately promised myself I'd be back sooner rather than later to experience its charm and challenge once again.
+I have now returned several times and each time it impresses me more.

 I had that same feeling once before after playing Silloth on Solway for the first time and I can't help draw comparisons between the two.
 Not necessarily in the style of the course, as they are both quite different, but in the sense that until fairly recently Silloth was relatively unknown to the mass golfing world.
 Now it is widely acclaimed as one of the finest links courses on the planet and as a result golfers flock to the remote part of Cumbria from afar.
 It was even awarded the English Amateur Championship in 2012 adding further to its status.